dgrant/www-pommedapi/doc/parentGuide/markdown/parent_guide.en.md

 until a space has become available.

-Most students start at the preschool at the beginning of the school year in September, but students may enter the two-day immersion class until December 1, and the three-day immersion and both francophone classes until February 1, if space is available.
+Most students start at the preschool at the beginning of the school year in September, but students may register for the current school year up until April 1, if space is available.
 The Board may occasionally approve a registration beyond the deadline, determined on a case-by-case basis with the approval of the teachers.